emmercm/www/src/blog/adding-a-favicon-to-metalsmith.md

 ---

 title: Adding a Favicon in Metalsmith
-date: 2020-02-17T23:35:00
+date: 2020-02-18T01:51:00

 ---

-Favicons are low-resolution website icons that web browsers use to help identify bookmarks, tabs, and desktop icons at a glance - and it's easy to add one in Metalsmith.
+Favicons are low-resolution website icons that web browsers use to help identify bookmarks, tabs, and desktop icons at a glance - and they're easy to add in Metalsmith.

 ## Project setup